Category forcings, $MM^{+++}$, and generic absoluteness for the theory of strong forcing axioms

-\item We end our paper with some comments regarding our results in particular regarding the relation between $\MM^{++}$ and $\MM^{+++}$. \end{itemize} The paper is organized as follows: \begin{itemize} \item The introduction aims to be comprehensible to any reader with a familiarity with logic and the basics of set theory. \item Section~\ref{sec:background} presents some background material on large cardinals (subsection~\ref{subsec:lc}), stationary sets (subsection~\ref{subsec:statsets}), stationary set preserving forcings (subsection~\ref{subsec:SSPforc}), forcing axioms (subsection~\ref{subsec:forcax}), iterated forcing (subsection~\ref{subsec:itfor}). \item In section~\ref{sec:univpartord} we analyze the category of stationary set preserving forcings.
-We first introduce the notion of total rigidity and we explore its consequences.
-Next we prove our first main result on the category of stationary set preserving forcings: i.e. that the cut-off of this category at a rank initial segment of the universe of height a supercompact limit of supercompacts is a well behaving stationary set preserving forcing which forces $\MM^{++}$ and collapses $\delta$ to become $\omega_2$. \item In section~\ref{subsec:nortow} we sum up the relevant facts about towers of normal ideals we shall need in section~\ref{sec:MM+++}. \item Section~\ref{sec:MM+++} introduces the forcing axiom $\MM^{+++}$ and contains the proof of our main results: i.e that the theory of $\MM^{+++}+$\emph{large cardinals} is invariant with respect to stationary set preserving forcings which preserve this axiom (Theorem~\ref{thm:mainthm}) and that $\MM^{+++}$ is consistent relative to the existence of a superhuge cardinal. \item Section~\ref{sec:com} includes some comments and open questions, particularly whether $\MM^{+++}$ is an actual strengthening of $\MM^{++}$. \end{itemize} Section~\ref{sec:MM+++} depends on the results of section~\ref{sec:univpartord}.
+\item We end our paper in section~\ref{sec:com} with some comments regarding our results.
+In particular: \begin{itemize} \item We outline that the usual forcing axioms can be seen as topological formulations of strenghtenings of the axiom of choice and of Baire's category theorem.
+On the other hand the category theoretic framework allows to present $\MM^{+++}$ (and other types of forcing axioms) as a formulation in the language of categories of suitable strenghtenings of many of the usual forcing axioms. \item We outline the modularity of our results conjecturing that they ultimately can be predicated for many category forcings $(\UU^{\Gamma},\leq_\Gamma)$ given by classes of forcings $\Gamma$ satisfying certain natural requirements. \item We give some heuristic argument suggesting that $\MM^{++}$ is an axiom really weaker than $\MM^{+++}$. \item We show that our results are optimal outlining that no axiom strictly weaker than $\MM^{++}$ can produce a generic absoluteness result for the theory of the Chang model $L([\Ord]^{\leq\aleph_1})$ with respect to $\SSP$-forcings which preserve this axiom. \item We also give a list of some possible lines of further investigations and link our results to other recent researches in this area by Hamkins-Johnstone~\cite{HAMJOH13}, Tsaprounis~\cite{TSA13}, and the author \cite{VIAMMREV}, \cite{VIAAUD14}(the latter with Audrito). \end{itemize} \end{itemize} Section~\ref{sec:MM+++} depends on the results of section~\ref{sec:univpartord}.
 Sections~\ref{sec:background} and~\ref{subsec:nortow} present background material and the reader acquainted with it can just skim through them.
-We tried to maintain this paper as much self contained as possible, nonetheless with the exception of the introduction, the reader with a strong background in set theory and familiarity with forcing axioms, tower forcings, large cardinals has an easier path to follow our arguments.
+We tried to maintain this paper as much self contained as possible, nonetheless with the exception of the introduction, the reader is expected to have a strong background in set theory and familiarity with forcing axioms, tower forcings, large cardinals.
 Detailed references for the material presented in this paper are mentioned throughout the text, basic sources are Jech's set theory handbook~\cite{JEC03}, Larson's book on the stationary tower forcing~\cite{LAR04}, Foreman's handbook chapter on generic elementary embeddings~\cite{FORHST}, our notes on semiproper iterations~\cite{VIAAUDSTE13}.